ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
 Let's take a look at what impacts these costs, and what to expect at Amarillo College.

 House and Food Costs at Amarillo College

-Amarillo College does not provide on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when evaluating the cost of different schools
+Amarillo College doesn't offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when evaluating the actual cost of various colleges.

 Meal-plan costs may vary depending on how many meals are included in the plan you choose.